SuperAmerica: History

-On October 11, 2018, it was announced on the chain's webpage that SuperAmerica locations were being rebranded as Speedway locations.
-This decision follows Marathon's acquisition of SuperAmerica beginning in May 2018.
+In 2018, SuperAmerica was rebranded as Speedway, after Marathon's acquisition of SuperAmerica in May 2018.
 Marathon ultimately sold Speedway to 7-Eleven in 2021.
 As some former SuperAmerica locations were originally 7-Eleven locations, those locations came full circle.

+One store remains with SuperAmerica branding in Lexington, Kentucky.
+It is thought that the SuperAmerica name is used on this location to avoid trademark abandonment (similar to Chevron Corporation using the Standard Oil name on a small number of stations), as the name only appears on the price sign, canopy, and building; the location (including the pumps) is otherwise a Speedway.

 Rewards programs

-SuperAmerica maintained a rewards program for customers called "My SA Rewards."
+SuperAmerica maintained a rewards program for customers called "My SA Rewards".
 Points in the program were redeemable for discounts in gasoline purchase or on other purchases in stores.
 The rewards program offered 3 cents off per gallon of gasoline.
 From 2011 to 2016, the company accepted the coupons of competitors gas coupons.
 The company also offered its own credit card to reduce cost of gasoline by 5 cents per gallon.
 The credit card was offered to customers in partnership with the bank First Bankcard.